kukuu/angular-2/README.md

 	2. Declarative user interface

+	3. Dependency Injection

-	3. Functional directives
+	4. Functional directives

-	4. Flexible utilisation of filters
+	5. Flexible utilisation of filters

-	5. No need to write unnecessary codes
+	6. No need to write unnecessary codes

-	6. Proper DOM manipulations
+	7. Proper DOM manipulations

-	7. Proper service providers
+	8. Proper service providers

-	8. Context aware communication
+	9. Context aware communication

-	9. Pre-developed unit testing
+	10. Pre-developed unit testing

 Despite all the above mentioned features still Angular JS alone would not be able to solve all the challenges posed by modern technical requirements.
 For example if you demand a gaming or a mathematical computation program then Angular JS might not be able to successfully serve you.
 However, it is very much effective to solve the problems based upon the field of generic web applications